modularml/mojo/CONTRIBUTING.md

   - Factual information fix
   - New factual information for an existing page

-If your change is regarding anything else, which might be solved in multiple ways, please first **create an issue** so we can collaborate on a solution before you begin the work.
+Before embarking on any major change, please **create an issue** or **start a discussion**, so we can collaborate and agree on a solution.

-For example, refactoring an entire code example or adding an entirely new page to the documentation is a lot of work and it might conflict with other work that’s already in progress.
-We don’t want you to spend time on something that might require difficult reviews and rework.
+For example, refactoring an entire code example or adding an entire new page to the documentation is a lot of work and it might conflict with other work that’s already in progress.
+We don’t want you to spend time on something that might require difficult reviews and rework, or that might get rejected.

 ## 3. Create a pull request

-If your change is one of the improvements described above or it has been discussed and agreed upon in a **GitHub issue**, please create a pull request into the `main` branch and include the following:
+If your change is one of the improvements described above or it has been discussed and agreed upon by the project maintainers, please create a pull request into the `main` branch and include the following:

 - A short commit message.